Dazavrrr/Dazavrrr/README.md

 ✨ i'm currently learning typescript, react and next.js

-🏔️ I enjoy learning and eager to acquire new knowledge, skills and experience.
+🏔️ I enjoy learning and eager to acquire new knowledge, skills and experience